Upper School

 Course Description:

 Geometry is the investigation of shape, size, and visual patterns.
 The course approaches this investigation with rigorous analysis at an intermediate level while reviewing many of the concepts and mathematical techniques that students have learned from an algebra course.
 Basic elements of logic are introduced such as conditional statements, converses, and bi-conditionals (definitions).
 The students will learn much of geometry as it relates to theorems and postulates.
 Learning how to write formal mathematical proofs is introduced for the first time, and the writing of proofs becomes more challenging as it is stressed throughout the course.
 Working with quadrilaterals, triangles, and circles is of major importance, and elementary trigonometry as related to right triangles is presented and explored.
-A vital project assigned has students constructing 3-D Polyhedra with compass and straight-edge and using geometric software.

 Text: